keithpitty/docs/rubyau/constitution.md

   2. a document may only be sealed with the common seal by the authority of the Committee and the sealing must be witnessed by the signatures of two committee members;
   3. the common seal must be kept in the custody of the Secretary.

+3. The Treasurer must keep in his or her custody, or under his or her control—
+  1. the financial records for the current financial year; and
+  2. any other financial records as authorised by the Committee

 #### 71 Registered address

 The registered address of the Association is—